Iowa vs Grand Canyon Prediction, Game Preview: NCAA Tournament First Round

 There’s scoring pop, but the team relies on rebounding from its big men, a tough inside presence, and the second-best field goal defense in college basketball behind only Houston.

-Early in the season there was a win over Nevada, a tough 71-70 loss to Arizona State, and a loss to Colorado, and in all three games the Coyotes won the rebounding battle.
+Early in the season there was a win over Nevada, a tough 71-70 loss to Arizona State, and a loss to Colorado, and in all three games the Antelopes won the rebounding battle.

 – 2021 NCAA Tournament Schedule, Predictions